 Take your carburetor apart when you find a stuck float to determine the actual cause of the failure.
 You may be able to clean the carburetor to keep the float from sticking.

-You may also have to rebuild it to get the carburetor to work right.
-Read steps to clean your carburetor in this article.
+You may also have to rebuild or replace it to get the carburetor to work right.

 The last thing you should check on your carburetor is the float needle.
 The float needle works in conjunction with the float to keep gas flowing into the carburetor bowl.
 If the needle gets stuck, it will need to be repaired.